 Some people view police drones as police spying on them at night but police drones are just another tool police officers can use to keep police drones up in the air, police officers happy down below and the public safe when they least expect it.

-Although police drones operate differently during nighttime hours it’s important for people to remember that police drones are always watching out for what matters most: the safety of the American public.
+Although police drones operate differently during nighttime hours people need to remember that police drones are always watching out for what matters most: the safety of the American public.

-If the police need to fly their police drone at night then they will do so, gun drawn and ready to take down anyone who tries to break the law.
+If the police need to fly their police drone at night, they will do so, gun drawn and ready to take down anyone who tries to break the law.